Ed-Whyatt/abundant-books-ms-4/TESTING.md

 - #### bag/ templatetags/ bag_tools.py after fix
     ![screenshot](/documentation/bug-fix-images/total-fix-bag-tools-after.png)

-#### News letter page footer placement
+#### Newsletter page footer placement
-The footer on the news letter page was not sitting at the bottom of the page due to a missing div in the html template.
+The footer on the newsletter page was not sitting at the bottom of the page due to a missing div in the html template.
 - #### Site image before fix
     ![screenshot](/documentation/bug-fix-images/news-letter-before.png)
 - #### Site image after fix